ggargucsc/Visualize-mixed-effects-models/README.md

 Visualizing linear mixed-effects models - This is the work I did at University of Washington during summer'15.
-This tool enables you to visualize random effects in your data, and then let you add those effects towards mixed effects model.
+This tool enables you to visualize random effects in your data, and then let you add those effects for mixed effects model.

 How to run the shiny app
 ```R